cslarsen/gameboy/progress/README.md

     special memory locations (like I/O, etc.), I need to add a sound driver and handle input.

-    All of is doable, but a lot of work.
+    All of that is doable, but a lot of work.
 With the initial speed, I am now slightly overwhelmed.
 But given that the boot code works fine, it is quite exciting as well --- if it wasn't for that damn framerate.
 I want my 60 fps!
 I'm very tempted to fix the framerate right now, then add sound, so